Best daily deals

 The AirPods Pro (2nd Generation) has much better noise canceling than its predecessor.

 iPhone owners who need a new set of earbuds should grab the AirPods Pro (2nd Generation).
-The newest AirPods Pro performs better than the first version, and the two headsets share a $249 original price.
+The newest AirPods Pro performs better than the first version, and the two headsets share an original price of $249.
 Anyone starting from scratch will get a lot of mileage out of the AirPods Pro (2nd Generation), and the improved ANC makes this set of AirPods a joy to use when you’re a mile high.
 But if you have the first-gen AirPods Pro, you may not need to upgrade.

 While Apple’s U1 and H2 chips bring new and improved features to your ears, the AirPods Pro (2nd Generation) doesn’t render the first-generation AirPods obsolete (despite Apple discontinuing the first-generation AirPods Pro).
-To save a buck and get most of the features discussed in our review, we’ll push you to the original AirPods Pro.
+To save a buck and get most of the features discussed in our review, we recommend the original AirPods Pro if you can find them.

 You can find the AirPods Pro (1st Generation) for on the product’s website.
 Buying the older model opens the door to plenty of cool Apple features like personalized Spatial Audio and battery optimization.
 True, the AirPods Pro noise canceling is better than before, but there are still some better noise canceling earbuds.